Blurpex/notes/Jobs/General.md

 ## tell me about yourself
 - Back in high school I developed a passion for coding when I started tinkering with Minecraft code.
 This led me to pursue a degree in computer science which I recently obtained from Penn State.
 - Over my time there I received multiple awards, one of the most prominent being IEEE hack-at-thon where we had to solve a mixture of software and hardware problems.
 Also during this time, I worked on several project, including my favorite restaurant management system where I collaborated with a group of 4 to develop a solution for small scale restaurants.
 - Now I want to start my career as a software developer with the skills I have developed over time such as problem solving, detail oriented, and team work.
-Outside of work, I like to play hike, play soccer, and give back to the community that has helped me through my journey.
+Outside of work, I like to hike, play soccer, and give back to the community that has helped me through my journey.
 ## describe a difficult challenge
 - One of the difficult challenges I faced was during my capstone project.
 Our team of four had split responsibilities, with two members focused on the frontend and my partner and I handling the backend.
 Initially, we took a relaxed approach to management, with everyone working at their own pace and only meeting once a week to discuss progress.
 - As the deadline approached, I completed my tasks while my teammates struggled to keep up, which left me feeling frustrated.
 Instead of expressing my annoyance, I decided to take the initiative by scheduling more frequent meetings and assigning specific tasks for each session.